Table of Contents

 Google BigQuery is a well-known cloud data warehouse that is used by many companies for storing their business metrics data.
 Grafana has a plugin that allows you to connect BigQuery.
 The MetricFire team can set up this plugin for our users.

 ClickHouse is the relational database for storing data about events (for example, clicks on your website, new online orders, visits, etc.).
 Grafana has a corresponding plugin to connect ClickHouse as well.

 Finally, if there is a need, it is possible to create your own custom data source.
 You can read more about data sources in Grafana in our article.

 Let’s now look at what a dashboard with business metrics can look like.

-You can drag-and-drop different panels over convenient locations, change colors, markers, sizes, etc. The dashboard is completely dynamic and interactive.
+You can drag and drop different panels over convenient locations, change colors, markers, sizes, etc. The dashboard is dynamic and interactive.

 You can also share the dashboard by pressing the share button in the top right region of the screen.
 Then you will have several options to specify:

 Grafana is notoriously shareable and is a great way to tell your colleagues about the information they need to know.